Dogs are the essence of happiness. Everywhere they go, they create alacrity, and everybody who comes in to contact with them feels nothing but glee.

 The Peek A Pom is a moderately active dog and is going to need around 45 minutes of exercise per day.

-It is important that you are aware of if your Peek A Pom inherits brachycephalic traits or not, because if so, you will have to organize exercise in small doses.
+You must be aware if your Peek A Pom inherits brachycephalic traits or not, because if so, you will have to organize exercise in small doses.

 Walking wise, It will only need about 3 miles a week, which is great for owners with a busy schedule, or the elderly.